joski2490/Evolution-simulator-1/README.md

 balance between the fitness of evolved solutions and their diversity, which is an example of a topology and weight evolving artificial neural network (TWEANN).
 Visualisation is done using P5.js and charts by Chart.js.

-Evolution can typically be observed within 10 minutes.
+Evolution can typically be observed within 300 generations.
 The score should also increase.
 In order to maximise the speed of evolution, there is a default settings button which has settings that I have attempted to optimise.
 However all the settings can still be changed, which include:

 * Number of creatures.
 * Number of food.